Giggs told police his ‘head clashed’ with partner in ‘scuffle’, court hears

 “At this point she gave me my phone and rather foolishly I decided to keep hers… I should not have done this but was emotional, angry and upset.”

-The footballer was planning to call the police but Ms Greville then grabbed his hand and a scuffle developed with her sister Emma “standing in close proximity”.
+The former Wales boss said he was planning to call the police but Ms Greville then grabbed his hand and a scuffle developed with her sister Emma “standing in close proximity”.

 Giggs stated: “I accept during this scuffle my head clashed with hers (Kate).